Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Abstract

 \section{Abstract}

-In \cite{dHMRS18} we analysed a simple undirected random graph subject to constraints on the total number of edges and the total number of triangles.
-We considered the dense regime in which the number of edges per vertex is proportional to the number of vertices.
-We showed that, as soon as the constraints are \emph{frustrated}, i.e., do not lie on the Erd\H{o}s-R\'enyi line, there is breaking of ensemble equivalence, in the sense that the specific relative entropy per edge of the \emph{microcanonical ensemble} with respect to the \emph{canonical ensemble} is strictly positive in the limit as the number of vertices tends to infinity.
-In the present paper we analyse what happens near the Erd\H{o}s-R\'enyi line.
-It turns out that the way in which the specific relative entropy tends to zero as this line is approached depends on whether the total number of triangles is slightly larger or slightly smaller than is typical for a given total number of edges.
-We investigate what the constrained random graph looks like asymptotically in the microcanonical ensemble.
+In \cite{dHMRS18} we analysed a simple undirected random graph subject to constraints on the densities of edges and triangles, considering the dense regime in which the number of edges per vertex is proportional to the number of vertices.
+We computed the specific relative entropy of the \emph{microcanonical ensemble} with respect to the \emph{canonical ensemble}, i.e., the relative entropy per edge in the limit as the number of vertices tends to infinity.
+We showed that as soon as the constraints are \emph{frustrated}, i.e., do not lie on the Erd\H{o}s-R\'enyi line (where the density of triangles is the third power of the density of edges), there is \emph{breaking of ensemble equivalence}, meaning that the specific relative entropy is strictly positive.
+In the present paper we analyse what happens near this line.
+It turns out that the way in which the specific relative entropy tends to zero critically depends on whether the line is approached is from above or from below.
+We identify what the constrained random graph looks like in the microcanonical ensemble in the limit as the number of vertices tends to infinity.

 \emph{MSC 2010:} 05C80, 60K35, 82B20.\\ \emph{Key words:} Erd\H{o}s-R\'enyi random graph, Gibbs ensembles, breaking of ensemble equivalence, relative entropy, graphons, large deviation principle, variational representation.\\ \emph{Acknowledgement:} The research in this paper was supported through NWO Gravitation Grant NETWORKS 024.002.003.
 The authors are grateful to V.\ Patel and H.\ Touchette for helpful discussions.
 FdH, AR and NJS are grateful for hospitality at the International Centre for Theoretical Sciences in Bangalore, India, as participants of the program on \emph{Large Deviation Theory in Statistical Physics: Recent Advances and Future Challenges} running in the Fall of 2017.